LoadedNachos/uds-docs/src/content/docs/tutorials/add-package-to-bundle.md

 ---
-title: Bundling Your Application with UDS Core
+title: Adding the Package Custom Resource to Podinfo Zarf Package

 sidebar:
   order: 3
 ---

-## Add the Package Custom Resource to Podinfo Zarf Package

-You may wish to always deploy your application as a fully integrated [UDS Package](https://uds.defenseunicorns.com/structure/packages/).
+To consider `podinfo` as a fully integrated [UDS Package](https://uds.defenseunicorns.com/structure/packages/), the `Package` Custom Resource for the UDS Operator must be included as part of the Zarf Package for `podinfo`.
 In this section, we will cover adding the `podinfo-package.yaml` to the sample UDS Bundle that we created in the first tutorial.

 ### Prerequisites
 This guide assumes that you created the UDS `Package` Custom Resource in the previous tutorial.